 While I mainly conduct observational studies, analyzing cosmological simulations provide a different perspective of understanding the CGM.
 In particular, there exists very few direct observations of gas accretion onto galaxies.
 Mapping the CGM using quasar sightline observations is also challenging, because most observations only have one sightline per galaxy.

 I analyzed the EAGLE cosmological simulations* to study galaxy gas accretion and the observational signatures of the gas kinematics (Ho, Martin & Turner 2019).
-Currently, I am focusing on the Mg II gas around EAGLE galaxies and understanding their Mg II morphological and rotation structures and their dependence on galaxy properties (Ho, Martin & Schaye 2020, submitted).
+I also analyzed the circumgalactic Mg II gas around low-redshift galaxies in EAGLE; I focused on the Mg II morphological and rotation structures and their dependence on galaxy properties (Ho, Martin & Schaye 2020, accepted).

 * EAGLE (Evolution and Assembly of GaLaxies and their Environments):

 is a suite of of cosmological, hydrodynamical simulations of a standard lambda cold dark matter universe,

 was run using the smoothed particle hydrodynamics (SPH) code GADGET-3.

 Related publications in reverse chronological order (also see the abstracts and selected figures below):

 Ho, S. H., Martin, C. L. & Schaye, J., Morphological and Rotation Structures of Circumgalactic Mg II Gas in the EAGLE Simulation and the Dependence on Galaxy Properties.
 2020, ApJ, accepted.
 [ADS]

 Stephanie H. Ho, Crystal L. Martin and Monica L. Turner